 Today's article is about the meaning of letting go, which isn't about giving up altogether, but accepting the things you cannot change.

-Today, however, we want to offer you some advice that will allow you to better deal with these complex moments.
+Today, however, we want to offer you some advice that will allow you to deal better with these difficult times.

-If you think about it for a moment, you’ll realize that the act of “letting go” is the eternal soundtrack to the background of your life.
+Think about it for a moment.
+The act of “letting go” is the eternal soundtrack to the background of your life.

 - Letting go of what hurts you means prioritizing yourself.

-- Let go of the people who harm you in order to establish mental balance and improve your physical health.
+- Letting go of the people who harm you will help you achieve mental balance and improve your physical health.

-- Let go of certain habits, thoughts and limiting attitudes to embrace new opportunities and promote self growth.
+- And, finally, letting go of certain habits, thoughts and limiting attitudes will help you embrace new opportunities and promote self growth.